 Your unique value proposition needs to be front and center on the homepage of your website, as well as other critical points of entry.
 Doing so will maximize exposure and clarity for your ideal audience.
 Make sure it is easily understandable — not an industry jargon-filled mess.

 You need to get into the mind of your customer and use relevant language.
 Social media is rich with resources when it comes to communication.
-Performing strategic research in regards to the vocabulary of your target audience before the composition of your UVP will increase your chances of getting found — and connecting with your customers.
+Performing strategic research in regard to the vocabulary of your target audience before the composition of your UVP will increase your chances of getting found — and connecting with your customers.

 It’s about the “ests!”